 We’ve entered an age where dating is becoming more and more impersonal.
 In fact, the word dating is constantly being replaced with “seeing” in the younger generation’s vocabulary.
 Seeing which practically means the same as its dictionary definition.
 It means that two people are meeting with each other and they do things together but never fully share themselves to one another.
 I’m talking on a more fundamental level.
 Important factors that make up a relationship like love, understanding, communication, honesty, and monogamy are thrown out the window.
 They see each other and yet they never meet eye to eye.
 They date but all they do is play around in bed and head home the next morning.
 They make love and yet they lack the compassion and understanding to know what love really is.

 Swipe right if he’s hot.
 Swipe left if he’s not.
-That’s all there is to it, isn’t there?
+Check out this video – That’s all there is to it, isn’t there?

 With the growing number of mobile dating apps and instant messaging applications, people are becoming more and more dependent on instantaneous ways to satiate their need to desire and to be desired.
 Click here to read more.
 Need someone to get a drink with tonight?
 Leave a message.
 Need someone on your bed tonight?
 Leave a message.
 Need someone to help you make a baby?
 Leave a message.
 Dating and so-called “romantic” engagements have become so impersonal that the concept of true love has become rather pointless – or should I say unnecessary?
 And while I can’t voice out my own prejudices on the matter, certain facts tell us that we are most likely heading down a rather prickly road.